Corner Brook, Newfoundland

 OUR FAVOURITE THINGS TO DO

-What we thought would be a stroll around a sleepy little town turned out to be so much more.
+We had a walk around what appeared to be a sleepy little town.
+But it turned out to be so much more.

 Not realising how far it was from the dock to the centre we initially took the shuttle.
-Great fun as it was a school bus but actually it really was easily in walking distance.
+We had great fun as the shuttle was a traditional school bus.
+In fact it really was well within walking distance.
 We were dropped off adjacent to the main street and our first sight was of the war memorial, prominantly placed in front of the City Hall.

-There was an easy route along the main street to the far end of Corner Brook where there is a lovely park area and is where we were welcomed by some of the Mi‘kmaq people.
+There was an easy route along the main street to the far end of Corner Brook.
+This culminated in lovely park area and is where we were welcomed by some of the Mi‘kmaq people.

 NATIONAL DAY OF TRUTH AND RECONCILIATION

-We were lucky enough to be in Corner Brook the National Day of Truth and Reconciliation and whilst we had been advised of this on the ship, there was no real explanation of the symbalism.
+We were lucky enough to be in Corner Brook the National Day of Truth and Reconciliation.
+We had been advised of this on the ship but there was no real explanation of the symbalism.
 How fortunate we were to find out for ourselves the interesting and emotional story.

 The National Day of Truth and Reconciliation, originally and still colloquially known as Orange Shirt Day, is a Canadian holiday to recognise the legacy of the Canadian Indian residential school system.
 The day honours the children who never returned home and Survivors of residential schools, as well as their families and communities.
 The childrens’ clothes on the stalls, seen in the photo below, were actually part of that commemoration.